kosmoknot/meengi/README.md

 There are some special templates which can fetch some info like;

 - Page Name:        Fetches current page name.
 - ChildList:        Prints list of children pages organised under this page.
 - NavigList:        Shows navigation menu.
-- TreeMap:   Shows tree map of the webisite.
+- TreeMap:          Shows tree map of the whole webisite.
+- TreeMapPartial:   Shows tree map of child pages associated with this page.

 ### Layout
 Layout.md file contains structure of the whole website.